Accelerating Digital Transformation Leveraging Zero Trust Data Access (ZTDA) in a Microsoft Ecosystem

 Microsoft MFA and SSO capabilities are integrated into the FileFlex user authentication process before any further level of granted access to the secure FileFlex Enterprise server utilizing existing Microsoft client credentials, to grant access to the platform.

 Once a user is authenticated and granted access to the FileFlex Server, they can proceed with secure zero trust data access via FileFlex Enterprise.
 The FileFlex Enterprise Server is a pre-configured VM that may be mounted to an on-prem virtual appliance or cloud host.
-Once such compatible cloud host is Microsoft, by way of Azure Virtual Machine.
+One such compatible cloud host is Microsoft, by way of Azure Virtual Machine.
 Azure Virtual Machine can be used to run the FileFlex Enterprise policy server and multiple Azure VMs can be clustered to provide high availability.

 Since Microsoft Azure VMs can run FileFlex servers, and multiple Azure VMs can be deployed to support FileFlex server clustering, both individual and clustered Azure VMs can be monitored using Azure Sentinel, which ingests VM csv logs.
-Sentinel logs the activities of the FileFlex VM, ingests and monitors FileFlex user logs running on the Azure VMs to produce analytics, reports, visualizations and alerts on an abnormality or flagged activities.
+Sentinel logs the activities of the FileFlex VM, ingest and monitors FileFlex user logs running on the Azure VMs to produce analytics, reports, visualizations and alerts on an abnormality or flagged activities.
 It provides reactive security that complements the proactive security based on a zero trust architecture of FileFlex Enterprise.

 FileFlex VM logs contain both user and administrator activities in great detail, and this information is used by Sentinel to generate real-time alerts, reports, and visualizations of user and admin activities.
 Sentinel is designed to monitor and read activity logs from VMs.
 The two work together to bring forward real-time alerts, reports and visualizations to user and system activities.